miiizen/Compiler/README.md

 ## Testing
 There are a set of sample programs which the compiler should be tested with.
 These are run from a python script.
 In order to run the tests, first build the compiler in the `build/` directory before changing to the `test/` directory and running the script.
 Expected ouputs can be defined in the test programs with `#EXPECT:x` where x is the expected numerical output.
 In addition, `#EXPECT:FAIL` can be used to specify a program for which compilation should fail.
+`Compiler_Test/` contain old unit tests that are not used any more